 - 10.2.2.
-For each reciprocating compressor affected facility complying with §60.5385a(a)(1) or (2), you must demonstrate continuous compliance according to paragraphs (1) through (3) of this section.
-For each reciprocating compressor affected facility complying with §60.5385a(a)(3), you must demonstrate continuous compliance according to paragraph (4) of this section. - 1.
-You must continuously monitor the number of hours of operation for each reciprocating compressor affected facility or track the number of months since initial startup or the date of the most recent reciprocating compressor rod packing replacement, whichever is later. - 2.
-You must submit the annual reports as required in §60.5420a(b)(1) and (4) and maintain records as required in §60.5420a(c)(3). - 3.
-You must replace the reciprocating compressor rod packing on or before the total number of hours of operation reaches 26,000 hours or the number of months since the most recent rod packing replacement reaches 36 months. - 4.
-You must operate the rod packing emissions collection system under negative pressure and continuously comply with the cover and closed vent requirements in §60.5416a(a) and (b).
+For each reciprocating compressor affected facility complying with \$60.5385a(a)(1) or (2), you must demonstrate continuous compliance according to paragraphs (c)(1) through (3) of \$60.5410a.
+For each reciprocating compressor affected facility complying with \$60.5385a(a)(3), you must demonstrate continuous compliance according to paragraph (c)(4) of \$60.5410a. - a.
+You must continuously monitor the number of hours of operation for each reciprocating compressor affected facility or track the number of months since initial startup or since the date of the most recent reciprocating compressor rod packing replacement, whichever is later. - b.
+You must submit the annual reports as required in §§60.5420a(b)(1) and (4) and maintain records as required in §60.5420a(c)(3). - c.
+You must replace the reciprocating compressor rod packing on or before the total number of hours of operation reaches 26,000 hours or the number of months since the most recent rod packing replacement reaches 36 months. - d.
+You must operate the rod packing emissions collection system under negative pressure and continuously comply with the cover and closed vent requirements in §§60.5416a(a) and (b).

-[40CFR§60.5415a(c); 45CSR13, R13-3354, Condition 11.3.1]
+[40 C.F.R. §60.5415a(c); 45CSR16; 45CSR13, R13-3354, Condition 11.3.1]

 - 10.4.1.
-The permittee must maintain the records identified as specified in §60.7(f) and in paragraphs (c)(1) through (16) of 40 C.F.R. §60.5420a.
-All records required by this subpart must be maintained either onsite or at the nearest local field office for at least 5 years.
-Any records required to be maintained by this subpart that are submitted electronically via the EPA's CDX may be maintained in electronic format. - 1.
-For each reciprocating compressor affected facility, you must maintain the records in 40 C.F.R. §§60.5420a(c)(3)(i) through (iii). - i.
-Records of the cumulative number of hours of operation or number of months since initial startup or the previous replacement of the reciprocating compressor rod packing, whichever is later.
-Alternatively, a statement that emissions from the rod packing are being routed to a process through a closed vent system under negative pressure.

-- Records of the date and time of each reciprocating compressor rod packing replacement, or date of installation of a rod packing emissions collection system and closed vent system as specified in §60.5385a(a)(3). - iii.
-Records of deviations in cases where the reciprocating compressor was not operated in compliance with the requirements specified in §60.5385a.
+Recordkeeping requirements.
+You must maintain the records identified as specified in §60.7(f) and in §860.5420a(c)(1) through (18).
+All records required by Subpart OOOOa must be maintained either onsite or at the nearest local field office for at least 5 years.
+Any records required to be maintained by Subpart OOOOa that are submitted electronically via the EPA's CDX may be maintained in electronic format. - a.
+For each reciprocating compressor affected facility, you must maintain the records in \$\$60.5420a(c)(3)(i) through (iii). - 1.
+Records of the cumulative number of hours of operation or number of months since initial startup or since the previous replacement of the reciprocating compressor rod packing, whichever is later.
+Alternatively, a statement that emissions from the rod packing are being routed to a process through a closed vent system under negative pressure. - 2.
+Records of the date and time of each reciprocating compressor rod packing replacement, or date of installation of a rod packing emissions collection system and closed vent system as specified in §60.5385a(a)(3). - 3.
+Records of deviations in cases where the reciprocating compressor was not operated in compliance with the requirements specified in §60.5385a, including the date and time the deviation began, duration of the deviation, and a description of the deviation.

-[40 C.F.R. §§60.5420a(c)(3); 45CSR16]
+[40 C.F.R. §60.5420a(c)(3); 45CSR16; 45CSR13, R13-3354, Condition 11.4.3]